Journal Articles (Peer-Reviewed)

 Petersen, Moritz, Sebastian Brockhaus and Wolfgang Kersten (2016): Berücksichtigung der Nachhaltigkeit in der Entwicklung und Vermarktung von Konsumgütern, in: Leal Filho, Walter (ed.): Forschung für Nachhaltigkeit an deutschen Hochschulen, Springer Fachmedien: Wiesbaden, 331-347.

 Kersten, Wolfgang, Markus Klotzbach and Moritz Petersen (2014): Kennzahlen-basierte Entwicklung exzellenter Prozessstrukturen für technische Instandhaltungsbetriebe, in: Gössinger, Ralf and Günther Zäpfel (ed.): Management integrativer Leistungserstellung, Duncker & Humblot: Berlin, 619-644.

-Kersten, Wolfgang, Moritz Petersen and Sebastian Brockhaus (2013): Sustainability-Related Considerations in Joint Product Development Projects: An Experimental Approach, in: Ringle, Christian M. (ed.): Sustainability and Collaboration in Supply Chain Management - A Comprehensive Insight into Current Management Approaches, Eul Verlag: Lohmar, 101-113.
+Kersten, Wolfgang, Moritz Petersen and Sebastian Brockhaus (2013): Sustainability-Related Considerations in Joint Product Development Projects: An Experimental Approach, in: Kersten, Wolfgang, Thorsten Blecker and Christian M. Ringle (ed.): Sustainability and Collaboration in Supply Chain Management - A Comprehensive Insight into Current Management Approaches, Eul Verlag: Lohmar, 101-113.